-In order to do this, the Grantham Centre not only funds but also trains the Grantham Scholars.
-Their training provides Grantham Scholars with the expertise to advocate for evidence-based change.
-Our aim is to foster tomorrow’s sustainability leaders.
+In order to do this, the Grantham Centre funds special training of the Grantham Scholars.
+This training provides Grantham Scholars with the expertise to advocate for evidence-based change.

 We have identified key areas of vital expertise, for example research skills, policy engagement, and interdisciplinary working.
 These core areas form the basis of our training.
 We also cover business and enterprise, public engagement, media engagement, and leadership.